maddie-wang/ToDoApplication/README.md

 * Understanding how adapters work in android -- how they link data structures to actual UI objects
 * Implementing persistence: Understanding when to call read and call write
 * Understanding the syntax of listeners
+* Working with intents and multiple activities.
+Learning how the "mailboxes" can be used to communicate between two activities

 ## License